 Tom Poland: So that’s around February 2019.
 In case someone is listening to this in a couple of years’ time, you should be good to go.
 That’s question number 6, VFR just under 90 seconds left.
 Question 7 what is the one question I should have asked you but didn’t?

 Diane Hamilton: I think that you know as part of getting that resource they can find out on the website that curiositycode.com.
 But I think probably you’re probably wondering why to listen to me.
 I mean who am I?
 To respond to you about this and I did tell you I wrote about social intelligence and personality but I also was an MBA program for school business I ran topped more than a thousand business classes I feel with so many behavioral issues in my work.
 And when you teach at more than 1000 business courses, you learn so many aspects of what it is that holds people back and you have had more students than you can imagine.

 Diane Hamilton: You see that we want to have things are done for them, where they don’t really have the confidence and I like to use that experience to share what I’ve learned with everybody else and all the people on.
 I’ll sure that hundreds of people like you who are just amazing who’ve been on my show have added to this resource, this book, and this assessment.
 And that’s what made me an expert in this area because I’m endlessly curious and I want everybody else to be.

 Tom Poland: Perfect.
 Diane Hamilton thank you so much.
 Folks, wwwCuriosityCode.com and wwwDr.DianeHamilton.com.
 Thanks, Diane.

-Tom Poland: Thanks for checking out our Marketing of the Invisible podcast if you like what we’re doing here.
-Please head over to iTunes to subscribe, rate us and leave us a review.
+Tom Poland: Thanks for checking out our marketing the invisible podcast if you like what we’re doing here.
+Please, head over iTunes to subscribe, rate us and leave us a review.
 It’s very much appreciated.
-And if you want to generate 5 fresh leads in just 5 hours then check out www.FiveHourChallenge.com.
+And if you want to generate five fresh leads in just five hours then check out www.FiveHourChallenge.com.